abesnier/docker-guacamole/README.md

 The solution is simply to remove the jar file in the config directory, and restart the container.

 ### I forgot my password and have deleted the default guacadmin user, what can I do?

 This [issue](https://github.com/abesnier/docker-guacamole/issues/35) was raised on Github, and here are the solutions:

 1 - Delete the content of the config directory, and the full setup of Guacamole will be reset.
 You will lose all your connections, history, etc... but the default user will be re-generated.

-2 - Download the database schema for the default user from https://raw.githubusercontent.com/apache/guacamole-client/main/extensions/guacamole-auth-jdbc/modules/guacamole-auth-jdbc-postgresql/schema/002-create-admin-user.sql and put it in your config directory.
+2 - Download the database schema for the default user from [Postgresql JDBC](https://raw.githubusercontent.com/apache/guacamole-client/main/extensions/guacamole-auth-jdbc/modules/guacamole-auth-jdbc-postgresql/schema/002-create-admin-user.sql) and put it in your config directory.

 Enter the docker container (`docker exec -it guacamole bash`)